aws/aws-toolkit-azure-devops/Docs/lambda-invoke.rst

 ---------------

     Either *Asynchronous execution* or *Synchronous execution returning the output from the function*.

 Synchronous Execution Output
 -----------------------------

 Output Variable
 ~~~~~~~~~~~~~~~

     The name of the variable that will contain the function output on task completion.
-The variable
+You can use the
-    can be used as :code:`$(variableName)` to refer to the function result in subsequent tasks.
+    variable as :code:`$(variableName)` to refer to the function result in subsequent tasks.

 Log Type
 ~~~~~~~~

-    For synchronous execution, returns the base64-encoded last 4 KB of log data produced by your Lambda function in the x-amz-log-result header.
+    For synchronous execution, returns the base64-encoded last 4 KB of log data produced by your |LAM|
+    function in the :code:`x-amz-log-result` header.